CommandMC/HeroicWiki/How-To:-Other-Tools-and-Wrappers.md

 3. On the Advanced Options (Environemnt Variables), put the Gamescope command line you want to use followed by two dashes in the end, for instance: `gamescope -w 1920 -h 1080 -W 3440 -H 1440 -b --`.
 4. If you have other variables, make sure you add it add the end of the input like: `DXVK_HUD=full gamescope ... --`
 5. For now, enabling `mangohud` or `gamemode` might make gamescope not work, so try with those options enabled first.
-6. For Mangohud you can still add the variable `MANGOHUD=1` to make it work.